 Charged with Check Fraud: Contact an Experienced Criminal Lawyer

-Don’t give any information to the police: It will be used against you in court, and could interfere with your defense.
-The attorneys at the O’Malley Law Office have aggressively defended clients accused of committing Check Fraud for over 25 years.
-Don’t let an innocent mistake ruin your future.
+Don't give any information to the police: It will be used against you in court, and could interfere with your defense.
+The attorneys at O'Malley and Sawyer have aggressively defended clients accused of committing Check Fraud for over 25 years.
+Don't let an innocent mistake ruin your future.
 Let us help you clear your name and prove your innocence.
 We will stand by your side in court, and advocate on your behalf.

 Colorado Check Fraud Statute: C.R.S.
 18-5-205

 “Any person, knowing he has insufficient funds with the drawee, who, with intent to defraud, issues a check for the payment of services, wages, salary, commissions, labor, rent, money, property, or other thing of value, commits fraud by check.”